slatedocs/slate/source/includes/_lists.md

 ### Returns
 The details of the list resource corresponding to the list id specified in the path parameter.
-These details include an array of the entity attributes that are specific to this list.
+These details include an array of the fields that are specific to this list.
 An appropriate error is returned if an invalid list is supplied.